 So you’ve been asked to organise an event… now what?

-Your colleagues may be shocked that you have called this meeting because quite often senior managers will ask you to organise an event and think you can just go away and deliver it without any scope or real information.
-So when you arrive at the meeting ensure you come prepared.
+Your colleagues may be shocked that you have called this meeting because quite often senior managers will ask you to organise an event and think you can go away and deliver it without any scope or real information.
+When you arrive at the meeting, ensure you come prepared.
 A pre-event agenda should look something like this:

 Instead of another form of communication.
 Events can be expensive especially if they are for team building or internal training.
 Can you host a webinar or have team drinks instead?
 Is an event the best way to communicate your message?

 What will be the return on investment?
-This doesn’t have to be finance related, the outcomes could be a whole host of things specific to your company.
-The company could, for example, want to change staff mindset or behaviour.
+This doesn’t have to be finance related; the outcomes could be a whole host of things specific to your company.
+The company could, for example, want to change the staff’s mindset or behaviour.

-- What are the goals and objectives for the event?
+What are the goals and objectives of the event?

 Are you doing all the work?
 Let’s hope not!
 How will the events team work together and what are each of their actions.
-This is definitely worth sorting this out from the very beginning so you know where you stand.
+It is worth sorting this out from the very beginning, so you know where you stand.
 If you are organising a simple event and are doing most of the work yourself, at this meeting at least establish you will hold further meetings with those involved in the event planning.

 How much of your time is going to be spent on this and how much of your other work will you have to juggle to deliver this event?
 Do you need additional resources such as a venue finding agency to help?
 Be honest, all of this needs to be discussed from the outset.